atoha/dbootstrap/README.rst

         $ ./build.py -v debug theme

 #.
-Copy the resulting package into the appropriate location in your project
+Copy (or link) the resulting package *dbootstrap/build/theme/dbootstrap*
-and add a require call to dbootstrap.
+into the appropriate location in your project and add a require call to dbootstrap.
 You must require dbootstrap before any Dijit widgets are loaded for the icons to work correctly.

     require(['dbootstrap', ...], function(dbootstrap) {
         // Start application.